naturalis/bio-cipres/README.md

 outside wrapping will be [CWL](https://www.commonwl.org/user_guide/07-containers/index.html).
 Steps to wrap are:

-1. preprocess the reference genome using script/refseqpp, ending up in data/genes/*
+1. preprocess the reference genome using `script/refseqpp -v`, results ending up in `/data/genes/*`
-2. makeblastdb on the concatenated genomes in data/genomes/\*.fasta
+2. makeblastdb on the concatenated genomes in `data/genomes/\*.fasta`, e.g.
+    makeblastdb -in gisaid_cov2020_sequences.fasta -dbtype nucl

 ## Building the Dockerfile
 The basic procedure is as follows, assuming you wish to build from source: